NVIDIA/ais-k8s/SECURITY.md

 - Operators enable appropriate TLS, AuthN, and network restrictions for their environment.
 - Kubernetes, the container runtime, worker hosts, and storage enforce their isolation and access controls.
 - Administrative tools and playbooks are run only by trusted administrators against the intended cluster.
+- CI/CD workflows that publish images trust only repository collaborators with write access; they are not reachable by external input.